orgads/prebuild/README.md

 ## Features

-* Builds native modules for any version of Node.js, Node-API, Electron or NW.js, without having to switch between different versions to do so.
+* Builds native modules for any version of Node.js, Node-API or Electron, without having to switch between different versions to do so.
 This works by only downloading the correct headers and telling `node-gyp` to use those instead of the ones installed on your system.
 * Upload (`--upload`) prebuilt binaries to GitHub.
 * Support for stripping (`--strip`) debug information.
 Strip command defaults to `strip` but can be overridden by the `STRIP` environment variable.
 * Install prebuilt modules via [`prebuild-install`](https://github.com/prebuild/prebuild-install).